theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStrLib.rst

     :return: The zero-based index of the last character in this string that matches the requested substring or characters. -1 if the substring is not found.
     :rtype: Variable

-.. py:function:: StrRight(variable str, variable count)
+.. ven:function:: StrRight(variable str, variable count)

     The StrRight function extracts the last (rightmost) characters of a string and returns a copy of the extracted substring.
 The number of characters extracted is equal to the input variable "count".
 If "count" is longer than the string, the entire string is returned.